On this page

 Copy Atlas cluster data into Parquet or CSV files written to AWS S3 buckets.

-Query across multiple Atlas clusters to get a holistic view of your data.
+Query across multiple Atlas clusters and online archives to get a holistic view of your Atlas data.

 Materialize data from aggregations across Atlas clusters and AWS S3 buckets.